observability-as-code-sandbox/learn-ansible-lab/README.md

 ### Requirements
 ------------

-- Create a Target node (Linux, Centos or RedHat) to be used to install machine agent on
+- Create a Target node (Linux - Centos recommended) to be used to install machine agent on
 - Obtain controller connection details (host, access key, account name)
 - Have Ansible installed on a Control node
 - Ability to SSH into Target nodes from Control node